 Arriving at the campsite, only 5km from the centre of Rome, but quiet and grassed in the evening – we rested up ready to hit Rome the next morning.
 We booked our entrance ticket to the Vatican online to save time queueing.
 Being near the end of May the tourist season was well under way.

 Getting into Rome was easy from this campsite.
 You take a tram to the train station and then take the metro to the Vatican or whichever stop you want to explore first.
 Once near the Vatican, we were stopped by several very persistent hawkers trying to get us to upgrade our tickets to a guided tour, which we didn’t want.

 The experience of walking shoulder to shoulder through the museum with groups of guided tours wasn’t exactly pleasurable.
 The experience, especially in the Sistine Chapel wasn’t at all how we had envisaged our visit – hundreds of visitors packed into the room with loudspeakers forbidding the taking of photos.

 To be honest, it was a relief to leave and to get out into the fresh air as we headed to St. Peter’s Square.
 All the while hawkers pestered us and our romanticised image of Rome was diminishing quickly.
 The Spanish Steps did little to save the day, but the Trevi Fountain wowed and amazed, allowing Rome to recoup some of its lost charms.
-After the Pantheon, we decided we had ‘done’ Rome and left her to the tourists and hawkers with a forever changed perception of one of the most famed cities in the world.

 [It was at this point we left Italy and headed to Croatia and Eastern Europe – coming back to Italy to continue our Campervanning Italy trip in the winter in early January.]